mbrtargeting/aws-mwaa-local-runner/README.md

 This repository provides a command line interface (CLI) utility that replicates an Amazon Managed Workflows for Apache Airflow (MWAA) environment locally.

+The code in this repo refer to this [repo](https://github.com/aws/aws-mwaa-local-runner) which is offically recognized by AWS for running the MWAA locally.

 ## About the CLI

 The CLI builds a Docker container image locally that’s similar to a MWAA production image.
 This allows you to run a local Apache Airflow environment to develop and test DAGs, custom plugins, and dependencies before deploying to MWAA.